johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

     console.log(err)
   })
 ```
+* Before changing the script, save it as **a-create-address.js**
+Now you still have the original script unchanged for future use and you have the current script to make addresses for **seed a**

-Copy and paste one of your seeds into the script where it says:
+* Copy and paste the first of your two seeds (seed a) into the script where it says:
 `'Paste-Your-Seed-Between-These-Quotes'`
+* Now save the change you made to the script.

-Notice the line of code which reads as follows:
+* Notice the line of code which reads as follows:
 `.getNewAddress(seed, { index: 0, total: 5, checksum: true })`
 * About **total**:
   * **total** specifes the amount of addresses that will be generated.